seanbaxter/circle/variant/README.md

       _index == int... ...? m.~Types() : __builtin_unreachable();
 ```

-`_index` is our scalar index of the currently-set variant member. `int...` is a pack expression, which when substituted as part of a pack expansion expression `...`, yields back the current index of the expansion as an index.
-This pack expression infers the pack size from other pack expressions in the same expansion.

-`_index == int...` is a pack of comparison expressions.
-For a variant with four alternatives, it'll expand out like this:
+`_index` is our scalar index of the currently-set variant member. `int...` is a pack expression yields the index of expansion when during substitution.
+Therefore, `_index == int...` is a pack of comparison expressions.
+In a variant with four alternatives, it'll expand out like this:
 ```
 (_index == 0, _index == 1, _index == 2, _index == 3)
 ```